-My dad was in the Indian army where food for the army personnel and their families was rationed The quantity depended partly on location and a family’s needs, and eggs, meat and cheese were all considered prime food rations.
+My dad was in the Indian army where food for the army personnel and their families were rationed The quantity depended partly on location and a family’s needs, and eggs, meat and cheese were all considered prime food rations.
 Vegetables were also rationed though not as strictly as the proteins.
-As a result people had to be creative if they wanted to eat flavourful dishes.
+As a result, people had to be creative if they wanted to eat flavourful dishes.

 CHC Canada 150 Food Blog Challenge

 I am excited to be participating in Culinary Historian’s Canada 150 Food Challenge for Bloggers where we are celebrating Canada’s rich heritage through food.
 This month’s theme is focused on “doing without.”
-It’s a theme that really connects with my roots in India where even today wasting food is not acceptable.
+It’s a theme that really connects with my roots in India where even today, the time of plenty, wasting food is simply not acceptable.

 Growing up around me I saw great examples of people taking care to make sure that all parts of food were fully utilized.
 My mom was especially creative in this practice.
 One of the regular features on our weekly menu was danthal ki sabzi – a dry curry made with the stems of cauliflower, onions and spices.
 Though yummy, it had an acquired texture to say the least.
 My mom would slice the stems lengthwise in 4-in long pieces.
 The outside of the cauliflower stem is quite tough and the inside is tender, so one had to use the tip of the teeth to scrape the tender part off while the woody part would be discarded.
 Almost like ribs but with less saturated fat.